List of endemic birds of the Philippines: Patterns of endemism

-Under the most up-to-date taxonomy, there are 237 bird species endemic to the Philippines.
+The Wild Bird Club of the Philippines has a checklist of the birds of the Philippines which follows the IOC World Bird List.
+Of these 260 bird species endemic to the Philippines.
 Many of these are restricted to specific islands, particularly Luzon, Mindanao, and Palawan.
 The number of endemic species recognized in the Philippines has increased in recent years, mainly due to "splits" of species and, to a much lesser extent, due to the discovery of previously unknown species.
 An example of splitting is the division of the erstwhile species Philippine hawk-owl (Ninox scutulata) into seven species, now called by the name of this-or-that boobook (Luzon boobook, Mindoro boobook, etc. see the list below).
-Another example is the split of the erstwhile tarictric hornbill (Penelopides panini), itself a Philippines endemic, into four or five separate species (Visayan hornbill, Luzon hornbill, Mindoro hornbill, Mindanao hornbill and possibly Samar hornbill, whose status as distinct from Mindanao hornbill is being debated).
-The split of the greater flameback (Chrysocolaptes lucidus) is another example.
-The greater flameback has been split into eight species, four of which are endemic to the Philippines (Luzon flameback, yellow-faced flameback, buff-spotted flameback and red-headed flameback).
+Another example is the split of the erstwhile tarictric hornbill (Penelopides panini), itself a Philippines endemic, into four or five separate species (Visayan hornbill, Luzon hornbill, Mindoro hornbill, Mindanao hornbill and possibly Samar hornbill, which may or may not be distinct from the Mindanao hornbill).
+The split of the greater flameback (Chrysocolaptes lucidus) is another example as it has been split into eight species, four of which are endemic to the Philippines (Luzon flameback, yellow-faced flameback, buff-spotted flameback and red-headed flameback).